polyminer1/rhminer/README.md

 NOTE: remove -gpu 0 -gputhreads 100 if you dont have a gpu
 ```
+Note2: It is not recommended to mine using a laptop.

 ## Supported Cuda architecture
 * Kepler  GTX  700 series, Tesla K40/K80